 An emergency may create a situation where time is of the essence and conditions warrant prompt action to address the condition and to maintain a safe operational environment.
-In these instances, it may not be advantageous or practicable for the University to use a competitive bidding process or to follow the standard administrative processes that could delay expeditious response efforts.
+In these instances, it may not be advantageous or practicable for WVURC to use a competitive solicitation process or to follow the standard administrative processes that could delay expeditious response efforts.

-"Emergency Purchases" result from unforeseen circumstances that effect the health, safety, loss of function, or critical services of the University, such as, but not limited to, when there exists a threat to public health, welfare, or safety such as may arise by reason of floods, fire, epidemics, pandemics, riots, equipment failures, loss of essential function of the University; or to meet bona fide emergencies arising from unforeseen causes, including delays by contractors, delays in transportation, and unanticipated volume of work, provided that such emergency procurement shall be made with such competition as is practicable under the circumstances.
+"Emergency Purchases" result from unforeseen circumstances that effect the health, safety, loss of function, or critical services of the WVURC, such as, but not limited to, when there exists a threat to public health, welfare, or safety such as may arise by reason of floods, fire, epidemics, pandemics, riots, equipment failures, loss of essential function of WVURC; or to meet bona fide emergencies arising from unforeseen causes, including delays by contractors, delays in transportation, and unanticipated volume of work, provided that such emergency procurement shall be made with such competition as is practicable under the circumstances.
 Emergency Purchases shall not be used for hardships resulting from neglect, poor planning, or lack of organization by the Originating Department.

-Emergency Purchases may no longer be utilized once the situation ceases to immediately endanger public health, welfare, safety, or essential functions of the University.
+Emergency Purchases may no longer be utilized once the situation ceases to immediately endanger public health, welfare, safety, or essential functions of WVURC.

 3.4.4.1.
-Emergency Purchases Under \$50,000
+Emergency Purchases Under \$100,000

-Originating Departments may make Emergency Purchases under \$50,000 without pre-approval from Procurement when acting in a responsible and prudent manner.
+Originating Departments may make Emergency Purchases under \$100,000 without pre-approval from Procurement when acting in a responsible and prudent manner.
 A written determination of the basis for the Emergency Purchase and for the selection of a particular supplier shall be made in writing and included in the Procurement File.
-Emergency Purchases shall be limited to those materials, supplies, equipment, services, printing, repairs and alterations, or construction items necessary to meet the University's immediate needs and/or to address the emergency.
+Emergency Purchases shall be limited to those materials, supplies, equipment, services, printing, repairs and alterations, or construction items necessary to meet WVURC's immediate needs and/or to address the emergency.

 3.4.4.2.
-Emergency Purchases Exceeding \$50,000
+Emergency Purchases Exceeding \$100,000

-Emergency Purchases exceeding \$50,000 must receive prior approval from the CPO, and if unavailable, from the Associate Vice President of Auxiliary and Business Services or any University administrator holding the title of Vice President (or as soon as otherwise practicable if prior approval cannot be gained due to the nature of the emergency).
+Emergency Purchases exceeding \$100,000 must receive prior approval from the CPO, and if unavailable, from the Executive Director of the WVURC (or as soon as otherwise practicable if prior approval cannot be gained due to the nature of the emergency).
 A written determination of the basis for the Emergency Purchase and for the selection of a particular supplier shall be made in writing and included in the Procurement File.
 Emergency Purchases shall be limited to those materials, supplies, equipment, services, printing, repairs and alterations, or construction items necessary to meet the immediate needs and/or to address the emergency.